Beaver River Wetland Conservation Area

 The Beaver River Wetland is one of the most ecologically significant natural areas in the Lake Simcoe watershed

 .
 Because of its role in replenishing and storing water, filtering pollution, mitigating the effects of climate change and providing critical habitat to animals, the area has been evaluated by the Ministry of Natural Resources and Forestry as both a Provincially Significant Wetland and an Environmentally Sensitive Area.
 A conservative dollar estimate of the ecological goods and services this area provides, (in other words the work of nature to control and filter water and air, regulate climate, pollinate crops and more), is in excess of 5.5 million dollars a year.

 Beaver River Wetland Trail

-A 21km section of the rail-trail from Uxbridge to Manilla is also designated as a section of The Great Trail, stretching across Canada.
 What makes this trail great is the abundant wildlife you can see as you travel along the trail - in the summer you might see a great blue heron, red-winged blackbirds, muskrats and beavers in the wetland.
 In the winter, the quiet calm soothes the spirit and mind as you watch the snow drift through the wetland.